 Indicative of a disordered society is the number of individuals with eating disorders that desire to be sick.
 To this very day when asked about her story, she hesitates.
 “Am I lying by saying I had anorexia?
 Am I diminishing my struggles and feeding into the lies of fatphobia when I say I had “atypical” anorexia?
 Do I even believe that diagnosis to be the truest narrative?”

 We all long to be validated in our struggles.
 The naming of our pain and trauma is the beginning of healing.
 Because we understand, and we know that others understand where we have been.
 Then, we are able to move through our emotions and grapple with the places we find ourselves.

 Fatphobia – what is that?

 What is fatphobia, you may be asking?
 It is a fear of fat people and of becoming fat or having fat on one’s body.
 As a society, we have been routinely taught that fat is bad and something to avoid.

 However, body size has no moral value, no matter how deeply we have come to believe that narrative.

 Fat people can be healthy at every size.
 And fat people can be determined.
-They can have just as much willpower as those in smaller people.
-With out a doubt, they are worthy of love and belonging.
+They can have just as much willpower as those smaller people.
+Without a doubt, they are worthy of love and belonging.
 Just like those in thinner bodies.
 While this viewpoint may seem easy to embody, we all struggle with some degree of internalized fatphobia.